simply-justin/lovelace-navbar-card/README.md

 # Navbar Card
 ![navbar-card](https://github.com/user-attachments/assets/df2a9a5d-51ec-4786-8f54-36ece2aa6f9a)

-Navbar Card is a custom Lovelace card that simplifies navigation within your Home Assistant dashboard.
-This card provides a sleek, responsive navigation bar that appears at the bottom of the screen on mobile devices and on the side for desktop users.
+Navbar Card is a custom Lovelace card designed to simplify navigation within your Home Assistant dashboard.
+It provides a sleek, responsive navigation bar that displays as a full-width bar at the bottom on mobile devices.
+On desktop, it adapts into a flexible container that can be positioned on any side of the screen (top, bottom, left, or right) adjusting its orientation to fit seamlessly.

 ## 🚀 Installation
 ### Via HACS (recommended)